ilia10000/ilia10000.github.io/_pages/cv.md

     * Investigated root cause of churn and improved user experience through visualizations of progress metrics
     * Extracted new features from multi-channel time-series data including real 3D motion and muscle-use timing
     * Performed study on data from elite and non-elite athletes to determine what leads to high performance
+* Summer 2015: Data Scientist, Capital One Canada
+    * Took lead on and completed cross-functional Facebook insourcing project start-to-finish:
+        -  Increased app volume to 260% and decreased cost per app by 50% with net benefit of $2 million per year
+        -  Interfaced with Facebook API programmatically to create a fully automated data pipeline
+        -  Performed rank-order and slope analysis to identify optimal bids for demographic segments
+        -  Transitioned model and data infrastructure from Linux server to Hadoop

 Skills